Mecasermin (By injection)

 If you notice these less serious side effects, talk with your doctor:

-- Pain, redness, or bruising where the shot was given.
+- Pain, redness, bruising, or skin changes where the shot was given

 If you notice other side effects that you think are caused by this medicine, tell your doctor